Image depicts stuttering treatment for adults.

 1. Repetitions of Sounds, Syllables, or Words

-A person may repeat the same sound, syllable, or word multiple times before completing a thought.
-For example, “I-I-I want to go” is a common form of repetition in stuttering.
+Individuals may repeat the same sound, syllable, or word multiple times before completing a thought.
+For example, saying “I-I-I want to go” is a common form of repetition.

 2. Prolongation of Sounds

-Individuals with stuttering may draw out sounds within words.
-For instance, “I want to g-g-g-go to the store” is an example of sound prolongation.
+Stutterers may draw out sounds within words, such as “I want to g-g-g-go to the store,” making speech sound hesitant and fragmented.

 3. Blocks or Pauses